AhmedAyman25/AhmedAyman25/README.md

 ---

 ### :woman_technologist: About Me :
-I am a Back-End Software Engineer and  Computer Science fresh graduate .
+I am Ahmed Ayman a Computer Science fresh graduate and currently an RPA developer at First Gulf Solutions.
 - :telescope: I’m working as a **Odoo Developer Intern at EJadTech**.
 - 🌱 I’m currently learning **Odoo, PHP and Laravel Framework**.